409H/2022.409h.github.io-content/src/blog/changing-the-tech-powering-my-website.md

 Instead of relying on [GitHub pages to build and deploy a Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll), I am now managing the website in two repositories.

-When I push a new content file (blog post, project post, external link referencing my name/projects), on the push to the `master` branch, it send a webhook request to [Netlify](https://www.netlify.com/) to trigger a build of the Gatsby site.
+When I add new content file (blog post, project post, external link referencing my name/projects), on the push to the `master` branch, it sends a webhook request to [Netlify](https://www.netlify.com/) to trigger a build and deploy of the Gatsby site.

-### New content administation
+### New visuals and better mobile support

-I now have a repository holding _only_ the content and these content files are stored in directories;

-This is a much more cleaner way for me to manage my content as before I had everything in a flat directory called `posts/` and `posts/images/` with the [Jekyll](https://jekyllrb.com/) setup.

-I also make more use of [frontmatter](https://www.gatsbyjs.com/docs/how-to/routing/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files) in the content markdown files, which is consumed within the GraphQL server on the Gatsby side of things.
+Although subtle, my website has some new visuals and now better responsiveness/mobile support!